Health Professions and Occupations Act

 - Changes in regulatory language, including referring to “licensees” instead of “registrants.”

-The BC government has posted updates to the regulations for health professions to align them with the HPOA.
-The regulations outline the name of the college that regulates each health profession, reserved titles, scope of practice statements, activities restricted to the health profession, and limits or conditions on practice.
+The BC government has updated the regulations for health professions to align them with the HPOA.
+The regulations outline the name of the college that regulates each health profession, reserved titles, scope of practice statements, activities restricted to health professions, and limits or conditions on practice.

 - Health Professions and Occupations Regulation